Editing order items

 Analytics

 An order for local pickup can be edited either before or after you prepare that order.
-You can only edit local pickup orders in your Shopify admin or on Shopify mobile, not the POS app.
+You can edit local pickup orders only in your Shopify admin or on Shopify mobile, not the POS app.

 If an order is in Pending payment status, then you might be unable to edit order items and discounts.
 Learn more about orders with pending payments.